srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

     This script will create and download 10 device certificates.

 1. To save the edited **gen-dev-certs.sh** file, press **CTRL-Q**.

     If prompted to save you changes before closing the editor, click **Save**.

-1. To run the **gen-dev-certs.sh** script, run the following:
+1. At the Cloud Shell command prompt, to run the **gen-dev-certs.sh** script, enter the following command:

     ```bash
     ./gen-dev-certs.sh
     ```

     While the script runs, you will see the output from the certificate generator and then the browser should automatically download each certificate in turn.

+    > **Note**: If your browsers asks what you want to do with the files, click **Save** for each file.

     Once it completes, you will have 10 certificates available in your browser download location:

     * new-asset-track1.cert.pfx
     * new-asset-track2.cert.pfx